What is a guaranteed minimum pension (GMP)?

 Can I transfer my GMP?

-You can transfer a GMP to a personal pension schemes just like some defined benefit pensions.
+You can transfer a GMP to a personal pension scheme in the same way as you can transfer some defined benefit pensions.

 However, it will not always be the best course of action.
 For example, you will lose the guaranteed income and the death benefit features of your GMP should you choose to transfer out.